bluescarni/piranha/doc/sphinx/fundamental_types.rst

 In the first code block, a few ways of constructing a ``rational`` are shown.
 In addition to the constructors from interoperable types, a ``rational`` can also be constructed from an integral numerator-denominator pair.
-The string representation for a ``rational`` consists, intuitively, of the representation of numerator and denominator, separated by a ``/`` sign.
+The string representation for a ``rational`` consists, intuitively, of the representation of numerator and denominator in base 10, separated by a ``/`` sign.
 The denominator can be omitted if it is unitary.

 In the second code block, some examples of arithmetic and logical operations involving ``rational`` and interoperable types are